mrnorman/miniWeather/README.md

 There are two main ways to check for correctness.
 The easiest is to look at the domain-integrated mass and total energy printed out at the end of the simulation.

+### Mass Change

-** In all cases, the relative mass change printed out should be at machine precision (`1.e-13` or lower just to be flexible with reduced precision optimizations).
-If the mass changes more than this, you've introduced a bug. **
+In all cases for Fortran and C, the relative mass change printed out should be at machine precision (`1.e-13` or lower just to be flexible with reduced precision optimizations).
+If the mass changes more than this, you've introduced a bug.

+For the C++ code, which uses single precision, the relative mass should be `1.e-7` or lower.

+### Total Energy Change

 In order to use total energy to check the answer, you need to set the following parameters: